Institute of Transportation Engineers: History

-The organization formed in 1930 amid growing public demand for experts to alleviate traffic congestion and the frequency of crashes that came from the rapid development of automotive transportation.
-It formed as the Institute of Traffic Engineers and its first president was Ernest P. Goodrich.
+The organization was formed in October 1930 amid growing public demand for experts to alleviate traffic congestion and the frequency of crashes that came from the rapid development of automotive transportation.
+Various national and regional conferences called for discussions of traffic problems.
+These discussions led to a group of transportation engineers starting the creation of the first professional traffic society.
+A meeting took place in Pittsburgh on October 2, 1930, where a tentative draft of the organization's constitution and by-laws came to fruition.
+The constitution and by-laws were later adopted at a meeting in New York on January 20, 1931.
+The first chapter of the Institute of Traffic Engineers was established consisting of 30 men with Ernest P. Goodrich as its first president.

 The organization consists of 10 districts, 62 sections, and 30 chapters from various parts of the world.

+Transportation Professional Certification Board

+ITE founded the Transportation Professional Certification Board Inc. (TPCB) in 1996 as an autonomous certification body.
+TPCB facilitates multiple testing and certification pathways for transportation professionals.

 Standards development

 ITE is also a standards development organization designated by the United States Department of Transportation (USDOT).
 One of the current standardization efforts is the advanced transportation controller.
 ITE is also known for publishing articles about trip generation, parking generation, parking demand, and various transportation-related material through ITE Journal, a monthly publication.
-They also discuss these topics on the ITE Talks Transportation podcast.

 Criticism

 Urbanists such as Jeff Speck have criticized ITE standards for encouraging towns to build more, wider streets making pedestrians less safe and cities less walkable.
-Donald Shoup in his book The High Cost of Free Parking argues that ITE estimates give towns the false confidence to regulate minimum parking requirements which reinforce sprawl.
+Donald Shoup in his book The High Cost of Free Parking argues that the ITE Trip Generation Manual estimates give towns the false confidence to regulate minimum parking requirements which reinforce sprawl.